studiokicobi/wednesday-the-raven/chapters/chapter-19.md

 Hurricane paused, drew himself up and puffed out his little chest.
 He straightened his wig.

 “Yes, actually,” he said.
-“My mother always said they broke the mould after they made me.”
+“My mother always said they broke the mold after they made me.”

 “Fascinating,” said Wednesday.

 “I’ll have you know I’m not an ordinary mouse,” continued Hurricane.
 “I’m a fearless adventurer, a crusader for justice, and, in general, an all-around hero.”

 “I had no idea rodents were so interesting,” said Wednesday.
 “Maybe I will begin collecting them.
 If I do, I think I should make you my first specimen.”

 “Oh,” said Hurricane.
 “I’m honored.”

 He bowed.